freesewing/freesewing/markdown/org/docs/patterns/otis/instructions/en.md

 ## Step 4: Prepare snap placket

-  - (optional) If your fabric is flimsy, or very stretchy, cut a piece of iron-on interfacing the size of the snap placket and iron it in place.
+  - (Optional) If your fabric is flimsy, or very stretchy, cut a piece of iron-on interfacing the size of the snap placket and iron it in place.
   - Press the SA of the snap placket over, and then press the snap placket in two.
   - Sew just along the inner edge on the snap placket.